Hooked on Bonsai Home Page

 Understanding Bonsai Soil

-Physically, the ideal bonsai soil mixture has a granular structure to prevent compaction, which could suffocate the roots.
-This is crucial as compacted soil can lead to waterlogging and root rot—a death sentence for the delicate bonsai.
-Moreover, the granular texture ensures that the soil will hold its structure when wet, allowing for better airflow and root penetration.
+Physically, the best bonsai soil has a granular structure to prevent compaction.
+This is important because compacted soil can suffocate the roots, leading to waterlogging and root rot, which can be fatal for your bonsai.
+The granular texture helps the soil maintain its structure when wet, promoting better airflow and root penetration.

-Chemically, bonsai soils are typically neutral to slightly acidic, which aligns with the pH preferences of most bonsai tree species.
-The soil must also have an optimal balance of nutrients, with a good cation-exchange capacity to retain and supply the roots with the necessary minerals.
+Chemically, bonsai soils are generally neutral to slightly acidic, which matches the pH preference of most bonsai species.
+The soil should also have a good balance of nutrients and a high cation-exchange capacity, which helps retain and supply the necessary minerals to the roots.

 The Role Of Soil Components In Bonsai Health